-• Financial Information.
 The corporation will need to provide estimated financial budgets of revenue and expenses in Part IX of the Form 1023 for its first three tax years of existence (assuming the corporation has not yet completed a full tax year).
-The corporation will also need to provide a balance sheet for its most recently-completed tax year (or if the corporation has not completed a full tax year, the most current information available).
 The financial budgets of revenue and expenses in Part IX need only to be estimates; these estimates will not be binding on the corporation.
 However, the estimated financial budgets should be consistent with the activities description provided in Part IV as well as other responses in the Form 1023 regarding compensation and fundraising.
+The corporation will also need to provide a balance sheet for its most recently-completed tax year (or if the corporation has not completed a full tax year, the most current information available).
 The balance sheet in Part IX can consist of all zeros for a newly formed corporation.